 Managing an effective investment process is an incredibly important part of your financial plan.
-It’s the center piece of Wall Street and conversations with your financial advisor, and the focal point of limitless online blogs and magazines.
+It’s the centerpiece of Wall Street and conversations with your financial advisor, and the focal point of limitless online blogs and magazines.

 While it’s important, it isn’t the only contributor to your financial success.
 The ability to accurately forecast market movements has zero empirical evidence.
-As quoted in the Harvard Business Review, “Quantitative models, historical models, even psychic models have all been tried — and have all failed.”1
+As quoted in the Harvard Business Review, “Quantitative models, historical models, even psychic models have all been tried — and have all failed.”

-The best thing to do, then, is make sure your allocation represents your risk tolerance and aligns with your short- and long-term goals.
+The best thing to do, then, is to make sure your allocation represents your risk tolerance and aligns with your short- and long-term goals.
 Give attention to the five areas listed above and you’ll have accomplished a majority of what you need to build a strong investment strategy.

 Financial advice, on the other hand, is well worth the fee you’ll pay (opinion).
 This assumes it’s fair and represents the value you receive.
-The CFP Board2 defines the financial planning subject areas as:
+The CFP Board1 defines the financial planning subject areas as: